yundantianchang/fortran-intrinsic-descriptions/docs/intrinsics.md

 ## __Returns__

 The return value is of type _doubleprecision_.
+For _complex_ input, the returned value has the magnitude and sign of the real component of the input value.

 ## __Examples__